gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - This project was a great learning experience for me.
 I did learn a lot while building the project.
 Making research, figuring things out, trying stuff out until it work.
 It took a while to complete this project but I try to soak up everything I could and build it out like the design, which I did and learn in the process.

+## Day 40 - 49 [July 18, 2023]

+**Today's Progress**

+- Wrote exams for week while working on a project from frontend mentors

+- Learn Asynchronous Javascript

+- Completed the Age calculator project from frontend mentor

+**Thoughts**

+- Despite a week of writing exams, I persevered and completed the project i was working on before and I was able to learn asynchronous javascript.
+I am looking forward to my next project where I am hoping to implement new concepts and up skill my knowledge of the language.